Principle 2: Overproduction and the struggle to survive

-Principle 3: Differential Survival and Reproduction(Survival of the Fittest)
+Principle 3: Different survival and reproduction ( Survival of Fittest)

 There are many types of jellyfish ,some that sting and some that dont .
 The moon jellyfish has a sting that is not able to penetrate through the skin causing no probable harm , although if a mutation were to occur there is a chance that the jellyfish could have a stronger sting . (blue one less strong one , maroon red one is the one with stronger sting ).